Whole Foods Market Five Forces Analysis (Porter’s Model)

 3. Low cost of substitutes (strong force)

-Whole Foods Market competes with many substitutes, which are products that are not classified as organic, natural or GMO-free.
+Whole Foods Market competes with many substitutes, which are products that are not classified as organic, natural, or GMO-free.
 Most of these substitutes are cheaper.
-Also, it is easy for customers to shift away from Whole Foods Market toward these substitute products.
+Also, it is easy for customers to shift away from the company’s health food brands, toward these substitute products.
 As a result, substitutes exert a strong force on the firm.
-To address this part of the Five Forces analysis model, Whole Foods Market focuses on high quality.
-Also, the company occasionally offers discounts to attract customers.
+To address this part of the Five Forces analysis, Whole Foods Market focuses on high quality.
+Also, the company occasionally offers discounts to attract more customers.

 Threat of New Entrants or New Entry (Strong Force)